 That means you've got lots of options when it comes to feeding your kids.
-Try sweet potato fries out on them, or cantaloupe slices for breakfast.
-When I'm really desperate, I mince carrots and hide them in pasta sauce.
+Try sweet potato fries with dinner, or cantaloupe slices for breakfast.
+I mince carrots and hide them in pasta sauce.
 It makes the sauce nice and sweet.

 found in meat, fish, shellfish, poultry, dairy products, dry beans, nuts and grains

 There's a lot of back-and-forth about the real benefits of zinc when you're sick.
 Like vitamin C, it doesn't seem to prevent illness, but it does shorten the duration of colds and flu.